annargrs/blog/_posts/2020/2020-04-03-reviewing-models.markdown

 Myself: <a href="https://twitter.com/annargrs" class="twitter-follow-button" data-show-count="false">Follow Anna Rogers</a>

-## 2020 events for your non-SOTAing paper
+## 2020 events for your SOTA-free paper

 If you're concerned about the above issues, here are some events and workshops this year that work towards mitigating it:

 * Efficient NLP systems: [SustaiNLP](https://sites.google.com/view/sustainlp2019) workshop at EMNLP 2020
-* [Workshop on Insights from Negative Results](https://insights-workshop.github.io/) will accept short papers describing failures that we should learn from, rather than ignore;
+* [Workshop on Insights from Negative Results](https://insights-workshop.github.io/) invites short papers describing failures that we should learn from, rather than ignore;
 * [Evaluation and Comparison of NLP Systems](https://nlpevaluation2020.github.io/) at EMNLP 2020: designing evaluation metrics, reporting trustworthy results and creating adequate and correct evaluation data.

 Note also that [EMNLP 2020](https://2020.emnlp.org/call-for-papers) implements a reproducibility checklist based on work by [Joel Pinneau](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf) and {% cite DodgeGururanganEtAl_2019_Show_Your_Work_Improved_Reporting_of_Experimental_Results %}, which includes the number of hyperparameter search trials and some measure of performance "mean and variance as a function of the number of hyperparameter trials".
 Hopefully that by itself should draw some of the reviewers' attention towards model efficiency.